filosganga/filosganga.github.com/content/posts/2015-02-17-docker-maven-plugin.md

 ---
-layout: single
+title:  "Docker maven plugin"
-title :  Docker maven plugin
+category: programming
-category : programming
+tags: [java, docker]
-tags : [java, docker]
+date: 2015-02-17
 ---
 As Docker is gathering more interest from the big IT companies, it seems to be a perfect way to delivery the applications to the production environemnt.
 If until now the maven artifct was the